cybespace-settler/dnfsm/README.md

-#DNF System Maintaince#
+# DNF System Maintenance #

 Script to update and clean dnf-based system
-##Installation
+## Installation

 git clone https://github.com/cybespace-settler/dnfsm.git
 cd dnfsm

 chmod a+x dnfsm.sh

-##Usage
+## Usage

-Just run WITH ROOT ./dnfsm.sh
+Just run WITH ROOT(sudo) ./dnfsm.sh

 Or --force so .cache folder will be cleaned automatically

-#You can run this script with docker too!
+# You can run this script with docker too!

 Clone this repository and cd into it

-docker build -t dnfsm
+docker build -t dnfsm .

-docker run dnfsm
+docker run -rm dnfsm